VendelinSlezak/BleskOS/README.md

 Here is info about most important improvements in several last updates.

+**Update 18**
+- Multiple improvements of Document editor, now it can show ODT files with different font size, emphasis, color or background color.
+You can check actual state in thread https://github.com/VendelinSlezak/BleskOS/discussions/71

 **Update 17**
 - Improvements of Document editor
 - It is possible to copy content of viewed document by CTRL+C